 Foam sclerotherapy, also known as ultrasound guided sclerotherapy, is a technique for eliminating varicose veins, particularly larger ones.
-It's performed by injecting the veins with a foam that causes the veins to scar inside, so that they eventually harden, close up, and disappear.
+It's performed by injecting varicose veins with a foam that causes the veins to scar inside, so that they eventually harden, close up, and disappear.

 Traditionally, liquids were used for sclerotherapy.
 Foam sclerotherapy mixes a chemical and a gas (sometimes air), yielding a thicker, foamy consistency.
-In the United States, the chemical used might be polidocanol (Varithena™), sodium tetradecyl sulfate, sodium morrhuate, or glycerin.
+In the United States, the chemical used might be polidocanol (Varithena), sodium tetradecyl sulfate, sodium morrhuate, or glycerin.
 The resulting agent is kind of like shaving cream or foamy hand soap.

 Advantages of foam sclerotherapy

-Foam sclerotherapy offers two advantages over traditional sclerotherapy:
+Foam sclerotherapy offers two advantages over traditional liquid sclerotherapy:

-- Because the foamy sclerosing agent (the chemical that hardens the veins in order to eliminate them) is thicker than a liquid, it doesn't mix with blood in the vein but rather displaces it.
-That allows the foam to work longer and more effectively than liquids and makes it better for use in larger veins.
+- Because the foamy sclerosing agent (the chemical that is injected into the vein) is thicker than a liquid, it doesn't mix with blood in the vein but rather displaces it.
+This means the foam works longer and more effectively than liquids and makes it better for use in larger veins.

-- Also, the thickness of the foam makes it visible on ultrasound.
-That allows the physician to use ultrasound to guide and observe its placement, spread, and effects more effectively.
+- The thickness of the foam makes it visible with ultrasound imaging.
+This allows your physician to use ultrasound to guide and observe the foam placement and spread more effectively.
 For that reason, the procedure is sometimes called "ultrasound-guided foam sclerotherapy for varicose veins."

 Foam sclerotherapy is performed in your doctor's office.
-First, the doctor administers a local anesthetic to numb the treatment area.
+First, your doctor administers a local anesthetic to numb the treatment area.
 Once the area is anesthetized, the sclerosing foam is injected, using duplex ultrasound to ensure it goes exactly where it's supposed to.

 Depending upon how extensive an area is being treated, you may need more than one injection.
 The whole thing usually takes less than an hour, and in many cases as little as 15 minutes.